alexamorim1998/Titanic_Predictive_Model/README.md

 **Purpose**

-This project consisted in determining which passengers survived regarding their characteristics (age, pclass, ...), threw a predictive model base on logistic regression
+This project consisted in determining which passengers survived regarding their characteristics (age, pclass, ...), threw a predictive model based on logistic regression

 **Technologies:**